refracta/NetHack-Webtiles/README.md

 This is NetHack's webtiles server based on NetHack tty port.

-It's a HTTP server that allows users to play Nethack remotely through a web browser.
+It's a HTTP server that allows users to play NetHack remotely through a web browser.

 Supports both desktop and mobile play.